Bodies of water and wetlands

 Brooks

-The national park has more than 80 km of streams and another 400 km of channels and ditches with only temporary water flow.
-The streams are not untouched, as they were used in the past mainly for timber drifting.
-For the most part of their course, they are close to nature, as a natural dynamic is largely permitted.
+The national park has more than 80 km of streams and a further 400 km of channels and ditches with only a temporary water supply.
+The streams are not untouched as they were once used mainly for logging.
+The majority of their course is near-natural, as natural dynamics are largely permitted.

-The defining stream system of the Reichraminger Hintergebirge is that of the Great Brook with its dolomite gorges.
+The characteristic stream system of the Reichraminger Hintergebirge is that of the Großer Bach with its dolomite gorges.
 It flows into the Enns near Reichraming.
 Above the Große Klause, the non-native rainbow trout was systematically fished out.
-This created the longest rainbow trout-free flowing water system in Austria.
-On the border between the Sengsengebirge and the Sengsengebirge, the Krumme Steyrling flows into the Steyr as the second large stream system of the Steyr National Park.
+This resulted in the longest rainbow trout-free river system in Austria.
+On the border between the Hintergebirge mountains Sengsengebirge , the Krumme Steyrling flows into the Steyr as the second large stream system in the national park.

-View from a gravel area to the Großer Feichtauer See in the Sengsengebirge of the Kalkalpen National Park.
+View of the Großer Feichtauer See lake from a gravel surface at Sengsengebirge of Kalkalpen National Park.

 Großer Feichtausee ©Herfried Marek